Privacy Policy

 International Data Transfers

-• UK adequacy regulations — where the UK Secretary of State has made an adequacy decision for the recipient country under Section 17A of the Data Protection Act 2018.
+- UK adequacy regulations — where the UK Secretary of State has made an adequacy decision for the recipient country under Section 17A of the Data Protection Act 2018.

-• UK International Data Transfer Agreement (UK IDTA) or EU Standard Contractual Clauses with the UK Addendum — where adequacy does not apply, we rely on contractual safeguards approved by the ICO to ensure your data receives equivalent protection.
+- UK International Data Transfer Agreement (UK IDTA) or EU Standard Contractual Clauses with the UK Addendum — where adequacy does not apply, we rely on contractual safeguards approved by the ICO to ensure your data receives equivalent protection.

 Where required, we conduct Transfer Risk Assessments to evaluate the legal framework in the recipient country and the supplementary measures applied by each processor.
+Rows marked “being confirmed” in our processor list do not yet have a public region claim.

 Cookies & Local Storage